 We´ll start with the tips...

 - Currency: the currency is the Moroccan dirham and calculating the exchange rate could not be easier, 1 € is 10 dirhams more or less.
 It is better to change money while you are there and pay everything in dirhams or by credit card, not with euros.

 - To move the best is to do it in cab and if it is of the small ones better because they are cheaper.
 Before riding, even if it is exhausting, it is preferable to negotiate.
 To give you an approximate price we will tell you that a cab from the airport to the Medina can cost about 100 dirhams and from the Medina to the Majorrelle Garden about 40.

 - Water: avoid drinking tap water and drinks with ice.

-- About safety in Marrakech I will tell you that it is a fairly safe city but as in any big city you have to be cautious.
+- About safety in Marrakech we will tell you that it is a fairly safe city but, as in any big city, you have to be cautious.
 Beware of false guides who offer to help you because they can get you into trouble.

 〰️ 〰️ 〰️ 〰️ 〰️RESTAURANTS〰️ 〰️ 〰️ 〰️ 〰️

-Within the Medina my favorite restaurants or cafes are:
+Within the Medina our favorite restaurants or cafes are:

 - Nomad: a must visit in the heart of the Medina.
-The 360 degree view and the atmosphere is spectacular and the food is very good, if you like Moroccan pastilla like me this is your place, also has some date juices with avocado that are to die for.
-I love to go at sunset and watch the bustle from the calm. https://nomadmarrakech.com/en/
+The 360 degree view and the atmosphere is spectacular and the food is very good, if you like Moroccan pastilla this is your place, also has some date juices with avocado that are to die for.
+We love to go at sunset and watch the bustle from the calm. https://nomadmarrakech.com/en/

 - La Famille: hidden in the labyrinth of the souk is this boutique restaurant that has a varied vegetarian menu as well as a very nice store with handicrafts and clothing. https://www.lafamillemarrakech.com/